An inverse Sanov theorem for exponential families: Large deviation principles for the MLE

-Since $\lambda$ is supported by the graph of the function $q$, the set $int (C(\lambda))$ is the subset of the plane above this graph.
-It is clear that the mean of a sample of size $n$ drawn from any law of this exponential family will lie on this set unless all the elements of the sample are equal, which clearly happens with probability zero.
+Since $\lambda$ is supported by the graph of a concave function, the set $M_0=int (C(\lambda))$ is the subset of the plane below this graph.
+It is clear that, if $X_1,\ldots,X_n$ is a i.i.d. sample drawn from a Gaussian law and